 BCIT’s programs are incredibly diverse.
 The software that BCIT students need to use for their learning is also incredibly diverse.
 So diverse, in fact, that no single method of software delivery would work for all applications or all students.
 AppsAnywhere combines a variety of different software delivery methods into one platform, meaning that it can act as a one-stop shop for academic software.

-Much of the software available through AppsAnywhere is delivered via CloudPaging, software that you will have installed on your computer the first time you use AppsAnywhere.
-CloudPaging streams the software you need to your computer where it runs on your computer’s own hardware using its processing and resources.
-Software delivered via CloudPaging usually performs as well as it would if it were installed on a computer in a lab, as long your computer’s hardware is sufficient.
-If you’re interested in more detail about how this works, go watch this short video about CloudPaging.
+Much of the software available through AppsAnywhere is delivered via Cloudpaging, software that you will have installed on your computer the first time you use AppsAnywhere.
+Cloudpaging streams the software you need to your computer where it runs on your computer’s own hardware using its processing and resources.
+Software delivered via Cloudpaging usually performs as well as it would if it were installed on a computer in a lab, as long your computer’s hardware is sufficient.
+If you’re interested in more details about how this works, go watch this short video about Cloudpaging.

 In AppsAnywhere, software is presented as tiles.
-Tiles contain a lot of information.
-Hovering your mouse of a tile reveals some initial information about the app, a button for the suggested best delivery method for that app, and a More Info button.
+Tiles contain a button for the suggested best delivery method for that app, a drop-down if alternative delivery methods are available and can be clicked on for more detailed information about the app.

-Clicking on the More Info button gives you access to further details.
+Clicking on an app tile gives you access to further details.

 In this example:

-If the suggested delivery method isn’t the one you’d prefer, you can click on the Delivery Methods tab to see all that are available.
+If the suggested delivery method isn’t your preferred method, you can click on the drop down to view other available options.

 The different delivery methods available for different apps are indicated by the different delivery method buttons initially visible in the tiles.